The best face sunscreen picks to wear 365 days a year

 -

-Some users report very slight white cast on darker skin tones (although it is easily covered with makeup)
+Some users report very slight white cast on darker skin tones (although easily covered with makeup)

-Ultra Violette is an Australian sunscreen brand that prides itself on developing ‘skinscreens’—which, in their words, is a combination of skincare products, like the best vitamin c serums, with sunscreen.
+Ultra Violette is an Australian sunscreen brand that prides itself on developing "skinscreens"—which, in their words, is a combination of skincare products, like the best vitamin c serums, with sunscreen.
 Each product is developed with hydrating ingredients that are just as effective as the SPF elements, meaning it’ll work just as hard when it comes to looking after your skin and protecting it against UVA and UVB rays.
+The result is sunscreen that's comfortable to wear and never a faff to apply.

-This one, Clean Screen, is formulated especially for sensitive, reactive and acne-prone skin, is entirely weightless on the skin, and is free from both alcohol and fragrance, and promises to help soothe inflammation.
-I fond that it felt really refreshing on the skin, helping to calm any slightly redder areas on my complexion.
+This one, Clean Screen, is formulated especially for sensitive, reactive, and acne-prone skin.
+It feels entirely weightless on the skin, is free from both alcohol and fragrance, and promises to help soothe inflammation.
+I found that it felt really refreshing on the skin, helping to calm any slightly redder areas on my complexion.
+One small criticism is that it's only available in SPF 30, and SPF 50+ is preferable in the summer months, but it's still great.

 Supergoop Glowscreen